critrolesync/critrolesync.github.io/feed-archive/nerdist/README.md

-This podcast's homepage is
+As of 2023-04-13, this podcast feed appears to have been taken down.
+Its homepage used to be

 http://critrole.nerdistind.libsynpro.com/website

-and the feed is located at
+and the feed was located at

 http://critrole.nerdistind.libsynpro.com/rss